Hate Crimes and Bias-Related Incident Protocol

 The College believes it is important to respond to a hate crime or bias-related incident with concern for the student who has been targeted and the community as a whole.

-If a particular student has been targeted, the on-call Dean will assist the student in documenting the event and will explain the options for addressing what has occurred.
-If the incident is a crime, the student will be assisted in contacting the police.
-If the incident involves the violation of a College policy, the procedures for investigation and resolution under that policy will be undertaken.
+If a particular student has been targeted, the first College staff on-scene will assist the student in documenting the event and will explain the options for addressing what has occurred.
+If the incident is a crime, the student is welcome to contact local law enforcement.
+If the incident isn’t a crime but does involve a possible violation of a College policy, the procedures for investigation and resolution under that policy will be undertaken.

 A wide range of assistance is available to students who are targeted.
-The on-call Dean will assist with referrals to the counseling center, a chaplain, or the head of the relevant mentor group or support center.
-The Housing & Residence Life Office will try to ensure that the affected student feels safe in their residential environment and will, if appropriate, adjust campus housing and/or change course schedules.
-The on-call Dean will also offer help documenting the event (e.g., taking photos of dry erase boards or items placed on the student’s door); help in talking with/filing a complaint with Campus Safety and/or the police; give advice about initiating disciplinary action against the offender; assistance in arranging counseling or other forms of support, including campus escort service or help in initiating mediation between the affected student and the offender.
+The College will assist with referrals to the counseling center, a chaplain, or the head of the relevant mentor group or support center.
+The Housing & Residence Life Office will try to ensure that the affected student feels safe in their residential environment.
+The student’s class dean can help in communication with faculty if there is an academic impact.
+Staff will also offer help documenting the event (e.g., taking photos of dry erase boards or items placed on the student’s door)*; help in talking with/filing a complaint with Campus Safety and/or the police; give advice about initiating disciplinary action against the offender; assistance in arranging counseling or other forms of support.
+Although hateful messages on such things as flyers, posters, e-mail, answering machines, dry erase boards, and graffiti can often be disturbing to the intended target(s) and the community, it is helpful to preserve them as evidence and not to disturb or remove anything that could help identify the source and/or targets or other affected persons.

 When hate crimes and bias-related incidents occur on campus, they can strain the fabric of the community.
-The Dean of Students Office will consider what sort of communication about the incident is appropriate, taking into account various interests such as personal safety and confidentiality.
+The Bias Report Team will work with the vice-president of Student Affairs and other senior administrators to consider what sort of communication about the incident is appropriate, taking into account issues of safety and confidentiality.